Cheryl Morgan – Editor

 Cheryl edited the online book review magazine, Emerald City, for 12 years, winning a Hugo Award for Best Fanzine along the way.
-She is currently non-fiction editor for the Hugo and World Fantasy nominated Clarkesworld Magazine.
+She went on to win Best Fan Writer in 2009, and two more Hugos while on the staff of Clarkesworld Magazine in 2010 & 2011.
+Cheryl is the owner of Wizard’s Tower Press.
 You can learn more about Cheryl at her personal blog, Cheryl’s Mewsings.

 Anne Gray copy edited the final five years of Emerald City for Cheryl and has also served as a freelance proofreader for Subterranean Press since 2006.
 In her other life she is a cognitive systems designer and human factors engineer.
 In yet another life she runs science fiction conventions and manages wikis about the genre.
 In her fourth life she and her husband Brian are having their first child this year.
 Luckily, she is part cat and has plenty of lives to devote to her various interests.